≡ Menu

 One question we get asked a lot here at The Chilliking is how much should I water my pepper plants?

 • Plant your seedlings in clear plastic drinking cups.
-Not only will this save you money on expensive pots but you will also be able to see how dry/moist the roots are.
-You’ll soon see that the surface can look bone dry while just a centimeter or two below the surface the soil will be perfectly moist.
+Not only will this save you money on expensive pots, you will also be able to see how dry/moist the roots are.
+The soil surface can look dry while just a centimeter or two below the surface the soil will be perfectly moist.

 • Chillies hate wet feet.
 Ensure your plants have lots of drainage and do not let them sit in a tray full of water.
 Always water from the top and allow any excess water to drain out of the roots by putting holes in the bottom of the pot helping to reduce fungal infections of the roots.